Mayingjun20179/LKSNF/README.md

 # LKSNF
-Kernel Soft-neighborhood network fusion for miRNA-Disease interaction prediction If used, add a reference
+"Kernel Soft-neighborhood network fusion for miRNA-Disease interaction prediction".
+If used, add a reference